adloky/smalls/english/all-dorothys-adventures-in-oz.md

 One Whimsie asked,

 "And if we fail to capture the Magic Belt?
-What will hap- pen then?"
+What will happen then?"

 But they threw him into the river and laughed when the water ruined his pasteboard head.

-How Aunt Em Conquered the Lion
+## How Aunt Em Conquered the Lion

 "These are your rooms," said Dorothy, opening a door.